tdelmas/typed_floats/README.md

 The compiler hints are enabled by default to enable compiler optimization when possible.

 Also, some methods are faster than the default implementation.
+For example:

-For example, when possible `Eq` is implemented by comparing the bits of the two floats instead of the slower default implementation, that had special cases for `NaN` (to handle `NaN != NaN`) and `-0.0` (to handle `-0.0 == 0.0`).
+- When possible `Eq` is implemented by comparing the bits of the two floats instead of the slower default implementation, that had special cases for `NaN` (to handle `NaN != NaN`) and `-0.0` (to handle `-0.0 == 0.0`).
+- `Ord` is implemented by directly comparing the bits of the two floats instead of the slower default implementation for negatives and positives types.

 # Features